 The epithet “Rome, the eternal city,” has always resonated in me, ever since I was a child.
 Taken at its face value, it means that the city has always existed and it will continue to be so indefinitely.
 Recently, I revisited the Baths of Caracalla site, which for many centuries accommodated as many as 8,000 visitors each day.
-Even though the area has suffered physical destruction and pillaging over time, one can still admire its architectural splendor, which provided inspiration for future builders of cathedrals, during the Middle Ages, as well as train stations in the United States, most notably, the original Pennsylvania Railroad Station of New York City, in 1910, and the Union Station of Chicago in 1925.
+Even though the area has suffered defacement and pillaging over time, one can still admire its architectural splendor, which provided inspiration for future builders of cathedrals, during the Middle Ages, as well as train stations in the United States, most notably, the original Pennsylvania Railroad Station of New York City, in 1910, and the Union Station of Chicago in 1925.
 Thus, the term “eternal” is not simply relegated to the notion that Rome will perpetuate itself, rather that the antiquity of Rome will continue to be a source of inspiration.
 The baths, as with so many other structures, embodied the identity of ancient Rome.

 The Chicago Union Train Station was inspired by the Baths of Caracalla with its vaulted ceiling and its classical columns, all of which were intended to create space and to give exhausted travelers a sense of tranquillity in the midst of frenetic activity.

-Built in the 3rdcentury AD, between 206 and 216, the Baths of Caracalla are the culmination of Rome’s design to improve the quality of life for its citizenry.
+Built in the 3rdcentury CE, between 206 and 216, the Baths of Caracalla are the culmination of Rome’s design to improve the quality of life for its citizenry.
 Along with the Baths of Diocletian, the creation of exercise areas that would enable Romans to cultivate the philosophy of “mens sana in corpore sano (A rational mind in a healthy body),” have proliferated throughout the empire.
 These magnificent bath areas can still be seen today in Sicily at the Villa Romana del Casale, the Bath of Trajan in Rome, among many others.
 One of the gifts the Romans have handed down to posterity is the notion of the bath as a therapeutic center of wellness, recreation and social gathering, which to this day, it is still vibrant.
 From Rome to Aix-en-Provence, Baden-Baden, Tivoli, Pompei, one can truly appreciate the importance of baths in Roman life.

-Villa Romana del Casale built around the first quarter of the fourth century AD, is an extraordinary example of Roman bath, allowing for physical exercise, as well as focusing on wellness of the human body.
+Villa Romana del Casale built around the first quarter of the fourth century CE, is an extraordinary example of Roman bath, allowing for physical exercise, as well as focusing on wellness of the human body.

 Now, the presence of baths in antiquity goes as far back as Etruscan times, for they, too, understood the correlation between health and physical exercise.
 The thermal waters of the Etruria among many others in the region, between Tuscany and Rome, are believed to be the origin of the Roman of baths.
 These eventually grew out into larger projects throughout the empire, the most notable examples are those of Nero’s and Trajan’s.
 The Baths of Caracalla, however, are the most impressive.
 Built on 27 acres of land, the Baths of Caracalla were described as one of the Seven Wonders of the World.
 The Baths had a huge underground system that allowed for the transportation of cold and hot water.